tatethurston/eslint-plugin-react-prefer-function-component/README.md

 > What about `ErrorBoundary` class components?
 Does this lint rule support those?

 Yes it does.
-[Error Boundaries](https://reactjs.org/docs/error-boundaries.html) are implemented by defining `componentDidCatch`.
-Because there is currently no hook equivalent, class components that implement `componentDidCatch` are allowed by default.
+[Error Boundaries](https://reactjs.org/docs/error-boundaries.html) are implemented by defining `static getDerivedStateFromError` or `componentDidCatch`.
+Because there is currently no hook equivalent, class components that implement `componentDidCatch` or `static getDerivedStateFromError` are allowed by default.

 This option is configurable.